-- QTF-32 Initiating QHINs MUST be capable of receiving Query Solicitations from a Participant. - QTF-33 Initiating QHINs MUST be capable of processing Query Solicitations to determine the appropriate Responding QHIN(s) via their QHIN Directory. - QTF-34 If the Initiating Node does not indicate specific providers or facilities to be queried, all QHINs MUST be queried using provided demographics. - QTF-35 Initiating QHINs MUST be capable of processing Query Solicitations to identify patient demographic information to include in XCPD Requests to Responding QHINs. - QTF-36 Responding QHINs MUST be capable of processing XCPD Requests to resolve patient identity (see Patient Identity Resolution function). - QTF-37 Initiating QHINs MUST be capable of processing XCPD Responses and sending the results to the Initiating Node (through any intermediary Participant or Subparticipants, as applicable). - QTF-38 Initiating QHINs MUST include all patient demographics provided in the Query Solicitation in the XCPD Request resulting from that Query Solicitation, unless demographics are provided that are not supported by the XCPD profile. - QTF-39 Each Patient Discovery match (i.e., RegistrationEvent) MUST include the code NotHealthDataLocator to indicate that the corresponding community does not maintain externally available location information about this patient.
-See IHE ITI TF-2b: 3.55.4.2.2.5 Specifying Support as a Health Data Locator. - QTF-40 Patient Discovery Responses returning HomeCommunityIds MUST include the Responding Node's HomeCommunityId, Assigning Authority, and the patient identifier when a successful patient match is found. - QTF-41 Patient Discovery Responses returning FHIR Endpoints MUST include the Responding Node's FHIR endpoint not constrained to a patient context when a successful patient match is found. - QTF-42 Data for address fields used in Patient Discovery Queries MUST be converted, if needed to conform to Project US@ Technical Specifications, by the Initiating QHIN prior to being transmitted to any Responding QHINs.
-However, if the field does not contain a street address but contains other geographical details, it is recommended that whatever information that the patient provided not be abbreviated. - QTF-43 A Responding QHIN MUST NOT reply to a query with the demographics used to initiate the Patient Discovery Query.
-The Responding Node MUST return the demographics as known in its system.
+- QTF-29 QHINs MUST ensure that Query Solicitations unambiguously and accurately identify the Initiating Node. - QTF-30 QHINs MUST implement the IHE XCPD profile for QHIN Patient Discovery. - QTF-31 Initiating QHINs MUST be capable of receiving Query Solicitations from a Participant. - QTF-32 Initiating QHINs MUST be capable of processing Query Solicitations to determine the appropriate Responding QHIN(s) via their QHIN Directory. - QTF-33 If the Initiating Node does not indicate specific providers or facilities to be queried, all QHINs MUST be queried using provided demographics. - QTF-34 Initiating QHINs MUST be capable of processing Query Solicitations to identify patient demographic information to include in XCPD Queries to Responding QHINs. - QTF-35 Responding QHINs MUST be capable of processing XCPD Queries to resolve patient identity (see Patient Identity Resolution function). - QTF-36 Initiating QHINs MUST be capable of processing XCPD Responses and sending the results to the Initiating Node (through any intermediary Participant or Subparticipants, as applicable). - QTF-37 Initiating QHINs MUST include all patient demographics available including patient identifiers used in TEFCA and those that are widely applicable provided in the Query Solicitation in the XCPD Request resulting from that Query Solicitation, unless demographics are provided that are not supported by the XCPD profile, with the exception of Social Security Number which MAY be included.

+- QTF-38 Each Patient Discovery match (i.e., RegistrationEvent) MUST include the code NotHealthDataLocator to indicate that the corresponding community does not maintain externally available location information about this patient.
+See IHE ITI TF-2b: 3.55.4.2.2.5 Specifying Support as a Health Data Locator. - QTF-39 Patient Discovery Responses returning HomeCommunityIDs MUST include the Responding Node's HomeCommunityID, Assigning Authority, and the patient identifier when a successful patient match is found. - QTF-40 Data for address fields used in Patient Discovery Queries MUST be converted, if needed to conform to Project US@ Technical Specifications21, by the Initiating QHIN prior to being transmitted to any Responding QHINs.
+However, if the field does not contain a street address but contains other geographical details (e.g., Longitude/Latitude or other geographic identifier), it is recommended that whatever information that the patient provided not be abbreviated. - QTF-41 A Responding QHIN MUST NOT reply to a Query with the demographics used to initiate the Patient Discovery Query.
+The Responding Node MUST return the demographics as known in its system. - QTF-42 A Responding QHIN MUST NOT respond to a Patient Discovery Query with a Request for additional demographics.